https://johnelfick.github.io/school-science-lessons/biology/UNBiolN3S.html#SalviaeleH not found School Science Lessons

 Sala, (Salacca glabrescens), salak hutan, dense clustering palm, highly valued large pear-shaped fruits with snake-like skin, Thailand, Malaysia, Arecaceae

-Salak palm, (Salacca zalacca), snake palm, popular juicy fruit, spiny plant grows in clumps called salacca, Java, Arecaceae
+Snake fruit, (Salacca zalacca), 'salak', popular juicy fruit, spiny plant grows in clumps called salacca, Java, Arecaceae

 Early purple orchid, (Salep dondurma), fox testicle, ground tuber in turkish ice cream "dondurma", | glucomannams, glucose + mannose | Orchidaceae

-Samphire, (Salicornia quinqueflora), sea asparagus, ground covering succulent, up to 0.25 m, many branched leafless stems with different colours, blanched in hot water before consumption in spicy dishes, Australian native food, Australia, Asparagaceae
+Samphire, (Salicornia quinqueflora), sea asparagus, ground covering succulent, up to 0.25 m, many branched leafless stems with different colours, blanched in hot water before consumption, used in spicy dishes, Australian native food, Australia, Asparagaceae

 White willow, (Salix alba), willow, sallow, osier, (female catkin called a "pussy", hence song: "Little pussy willow", Gilbert and Sullivan song from "The Mikado", "Willow, titwillow, titwillow"), deciduous trees or shrubs, form large dense root-mats, long, narrow leaves with finely toothed edges (except on pussy willows), numerous tiny flowers on flower stalks, small seeds with long silky hairs, anti-inflammatory, herbal medicine, willow bark tablets and capsules used to treat backache, neck pain, hangover headache, can cause stomach irritation so do not take with alcohol or aspirin, England, Yugoslavia, Salicaceae